Peter-gift/alx-system_engineering-devops/0x01-shell_permissions/README.md

-execution permission to the owner and other users
+gives other users all permission and the owner none